CLAM0905/R-Brown-Bag-Session/README.md

 # Brown Bag given to data science cohort

-## This is a three part overview of how to effectively look at 2020 Census data within R/RStudio
+## This is a three part overview of how to effectively look at 2020 Census data using  R within RStudio

     1. Exploring your data with simple commands